CorralPeltzer/newTrackon/README.md

 ## Installation
 After cloning the repo, make sure you have python 3, pip and sqlite3 installed (default in all major distributions).

-Download the dependencies required to run newTrackon:
+Install the dependencies required to run newTrackon:

 Ubuntu-Based / Debian:
 ```